c4almash/universityChat/Phase1/User Stories.md

   - Acceptance tests/criteria:

 * User story #2:
-  - As Dr. Johnson, I want to recieve real time email notification from topics that I subscribed to, so that I can respond to students' questions on time.
+  - As Dr. Johnson, I want to receive real time email notification from topics that I subscribed to, so that I can respond to students' questions on time.

   - Priority: MEDIUM
   - Difficulty/size: